 Recent changes in the law affect Federal Pell Grant awards for the 2012-2013 school year and beyond.
 This change limits the total number of years a student may receive a Pell Grant to the equivalent of six years (12 semesters).

 The Federal Supplemental Educational Opportunity Grant (FSEOG) program is for undergraduates with exceptional financial need.
 Federal Pell Grant recipients with the lowest EFC will be considered first for a FSEOG.
 Just like the Federal Pell Grant, the FSEOG does not have to be repaid.
+Funding is very limited in the FSEOG program and is not guaranteed to students.

 The Jack Kent Cooke Foundation Award recently awarded The University of Alabama a $1 million grant to develop a community college advising program to help low income students in the Black Belt and Appalachia transfer to and graduate from four year institutions.
 Building on this initiative, The University of Alabama proposes a new need-based financial aid program, Alabama's Promise, to complement this important work.